migueltc13/TryHackMe/write-ups/level2/Linux PrivEsc/README.md

 ## 21. Privilege Escalation Scripts

 Several tools have been written which help find potential privilege escalations on Linux.
-Check the **[tools/](tools/)** directory for a list of these tools.
+Check the **[tools/](tools/)** directory for a list of toothesels.